AdobeDocs/uxp-xd/src/pages/develop/reference/scenegraph.md

 To modify an existing fill, always be sure to re-invoke the `fill` setter rather than just changing the fill object's properties inline.
 See ["Properties with object values"](/develop/plugin-development/xd-concepts/properties-with-object-values/).

-> **Danger**
-> The RadialGradientFill and AngularGradientFill types are not documented and their API may change.
-Plugins currently cannot modify or otherwise work with radial or angular gradients.

 ### _graphicNode.fillEnabled : `boolean`_